electricant/electricant.github.io/content/articles/bind9_TSIG_keys.md

 ## Step 2: Configure BIND9 to Use the TSIG Key

-I like to keep the keys in my `named.conf.options` file separated from the zone definitions in `named.conf.local`.
+I like to keep the keys in my named.conf.options file separated from the zone definitions in named.conf.local.

 To allow dynamic updates using the TSIG key, open the BIND9 configuration file: